vojto/amplitude-osx/README.md

     }

 # ARC #
-The Mixpanel library does not currently use ARC.
-We've chosen to do this because a large number of customers have not moved to ARC yet.
+The Mixpanel library supports ARC as of v2.1.0.

+For versions before v2.1.0:
 To integrate with an ARC project: Go to Project > Target > Build Phases, double-click on each Mixpanel file and add the flag: `-fno-objc-arc`.

 # Logging #